 Some network pharmacies allow you to get a long-term supply of maintenance drugs.
-A (31)-day supply has the same copay as a one-month supply.
+A 31-day supply has the same copay as a one-month supply.
 The Provider and Pharmacy Directory tells you which pharmacies can give you a long-term supply of maintenance drugs.
-You can also call your Case Manager or Member Services for more information.
+You can also call your care coordinator or Member Services for more information.